Feyerabend/vm/README.md

 should be amended were it written for real purposes.
 The idea is to show and view certain aspects on coding/programming and to hide others.__

+These samples assume some understanding of elementary computer science, as you would get from an introductory course in e.g. programming.
+They are also presumed to be interesting for those who want to go further than the elementary.

 ## *From virtual machines to compilers*